Positive solutions to semipositone problems on Heisenberg group: Introduction

-To the best of our knowledge, the first study on the semipositone problem on whole $\R^N$ was done by Alves et al. \cite{Alves2020}.
-They proved the existence of a solution using the mountain pass theorem.
-They obtained the positive solutions using Br\'{e}zis-Kato regularity results.
-This problem was further extended for the bi-harmonic operator in \cite{Biswas2023}.
-The author in \cite{Biswas2024} studied the existence of a positive solution for the fractional Laplace operator in $\mathbb{R}^N$ and later it was extended in fractional $p$-Laplace case in \cite{biswassemipositone}.
-The semipositone problem involving the subelliptic Grushin operator has recently been studied by Bisci et al. \cite{molica2024mountain}.
-The authors used the mountain pass theorem to prove the existence of a weak solution.
+Subsequently, several authors investigated semipositone problems in general bounded domains (cf. \cite{Ambrosetti1994, Castro1995, Caldwell2007, Costa2006}).
+Using both variational and non-variational techniques, these works established the existence of positive solutions for classical Laplacian problems.
+Later, the analysis was extended to the classical $p$-Laplacian setting in bounded domains in \cite{Chhetri2015,Castro2016}, who employed the mountain pass theorem and degree theory to obtain positive solutions.
+In a more general framework, Alves et al. \cite{Alves2019} studied semipositone problems involving nonlinearities with Orlicz growth.
+Concerning semipositone problems driven by fractional Laplacian operators in bounded domains, the first result was obtained by Dhanya and Tiwari \cite{Dhanya2021}, who treated nonlinearities exhibiting both concave and convex behavior.
+More recently, Lopera et al. \cite{Lopera2023} addressed fractional $p$-Laplacian semipositone problems with subcritical nonlinearities satisfying Ambrosetti–Rabinowitz type conditions.

-In this article, our aim is to extend these results to the sub-elliptic operator i.e., the sub-Laplacian in the Heisenberg group.
-The Heisenberg group is a Lie group which has sub-Riemannian geometry.
-Since the Heisenberg group is non-commutative, it is evident that there are some difficulties in handling problems in such a framework.
-Still, the literature on problems involving the Heisenberg group is extensive.
-As far as we know, the semipositone problems in the Heisenberg group have not been explored yet.
-Hence, we aim to establish positive weak solutions to \eqref{Main problem} to address this gap.
+To the best of our knowledge, the first study of semipositone problems with classical Laplace operator on the whole space $\mathbb{R}^N$ was carried out by Alves et al. \cite{Alves2020}, where the authors established the existence of a solution via the mountain pass theorem and obtained positivity through the Brézis–Kato regularity method.
+This line of research was extended to the biharmonic operator in \cite{Biswas2023}.
+The author in \cite{Biswas2024} investigated the existence of positive solutions for the fractional Laplacian in $\mathbb{R}^N$, and the corresponding fractional $p$-Laplacian case was subsequently addressed in \cite{biswassemipositone}.
+More recently, Bisci et al. \cite{molica2024mountain} studied semipositone problems involving the subelliptic Grushin operator, again employing the mountain pass theorem to obtain weak solutions.